Middleton Grange

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows 11 active stops operating within Middleton Grange.
-These stops serve a mix of bus routes, totalling 30 individual routes that provide 831 weekly passenger trips.
+These stops serve a mix of bus routes, totaling 30 individual routes that provide 831 weekly passenger trips.
 Transport accessibility is rated as moderate, with residents typically located 460 meters from the nearest stop.
-Most residents commute outward due to the area's residential nature, with car being the dominant mode at 93%.
-Vehicle ownership averages 1.9 per dwelling, higher than the regional average.
+As a primarily residential area, most residents commute outward, with car being the dominant mode at 93%.
+Vehicle ownership averages 1.9 per dwelling, above the regional average.
 According to the 2021 Census, 39.8% of residents work from home, which may reflect COVID-19 conditions.

 Service frequency averages 118 trips per day across all routes, equating to approximately 75 weekly trips per individual stop.